AAC-Open-Source-Pool/Autonomous-Car-Driving-using-CNN/README.md

 # Autonomous-Car-Driving-using-CNN

 <h2>Introduction</h2>
-<p>This project aims to develop a simulation environment for autonmous car driving using Convolutional Neural Network and Udacity Simulator.
-While Reinforcement Learning is the go-to functionality while dealing with decision making entities, we have chosen to go with Convolutional Neural Networks as they are light-in-weight when compared to Reinforcement Learning.
+<p>This project aims to develop a simulation environment for autonmous car driving using Convulutional Neural Network and Udacity Simulator.
+While Reinforcement Learning is the go-to functionality while dealing with decision making entities, we have chosen to go with Convulutional Neural Networks as they are light-in-weight when compared to Reinforcement Learning.
 Moreover, CNN provides better feature extraction</p>

 <h2>Requirements</h2>
 <table>